8th January 2021

 – Smoking can inhibit the healing process.
 This means the tooth implants could take longer than usual to properly fuse and what’s more, there’s a greater risk of receding gums in the future.

 – The crown can become damaged.
 The ‘tooth’ part of the implant is typically made from porcelain.
 Just like a crown fitted to an existing tooth, or indeed a natural tooth, it’s possible to sustain fractures or chips due to accidents, injuries and other factors.

 An anaesthetic is administered to help prevent pain and discomfort, but it’s advised to take over-the-counter pain relief in the early days to minimise sensitivity.
 Once everything has healed, there shouldn’t be any pain, and you should book in with our London dental practice immediately if you experience any.

 What else do I need to know?

 Care for your dental implant as you would your natural teeth – brushing, flossing and check-ups.
 This can help prevent any potential problems in the future, such as gum disease.

-For questions, bookings and anything else, get in touch with our London dental practice today.
+For questions, bookings and anything else regarding dental implants in London, get in touch with us today.